SophiaHunger/SophiaHunger.github.io/index.md

 In the [WZB Protest Monitoring](https://www.wzb.eu/en/research/trans-sectoral-research/center-for-civil-society-research/projects/politischer-protest-und-radikalisierung-protest-monitoring), a BMBF- and BMI-financed research project on political radicalization and protest in Germany, I am responsible for the construction of a database on protest events in Germany.

 I obtained my doctorate at the [European University Institute](https://www.eui.eu/) in 2020, where I was also involved in the [ERC-POLCON project](https://www.eui.eu/projects/polcon).
 In my [PhD project](https://cadmus.eui.eu/handle/1814/67650), I engaged with the impact of populist radical right parties on party competition in Europe.
-Methodologically, I take a broad interest in quantitative methods, with a particular focus on text-as-data approaches.